 - Separately mix cornstarch with water until the cornstarch is completely dissolved.
 Add to the pot of strawberries, stirring constantly until light boiling, water is burned off, and thickened like a loose jam.
 Takes a few minutes. (if needed turn the heat low, stirring a few extra minutes to cook off loose liquid)

 - Turn off the heat and let it sit while it continues to thicken more.
 Completely cool before using-cannot be warm at all-room temperature or chilled.

 - Shelf Life Store in an air tight container after completely cooled.
 Stays fresh in the frig for 5-7 days and 3 months in the freezer.Once thawed do not re-freeze.

 If you love strawberries please take a look at my Watermelon Cake with fresh strawberry puree and fresh strawberry buttercream frosting!
 Yes you can use strawberries to make watermelon cake.

-I hope you like my Easy Strawberry Cake Filling Recipe.
-Thanks for visiting.
+Thanks for visiting my Strawberry Cake Filling Recipe.
 Happy Baking!

 If you enjoyed this cake design, be sure to check out some of the other cake creations, tips, tricks and recipes.